 We eat with our eyes

-In the last post, we touched in the evolution of format, user behaviour and user expectations in their process of selecting what to watch.
+In the last post, we touched in the evolution of format, user behavior and user expectations in their process of selecting what to watch.
 In this part we will walk through how we ate Vionlabs are using AI and emotional analysis to automatically create compelling artwork with emotional tags, allowing for highly engaging content discovery and in-depth analysis of what makes a user click a certain poster or preview.

 Vionlabs in-house AI has been developed to solve this challenge, focusing on the user interface of today and the future.
 With a strong focus on the format needed for the new generation of streamers.
 We understand that content is about storytelling, and we love storytelling, so we kept that in mind as we trained our AI networks to focus on how to learn a human way of engaging with stories in a video format.